itu-itis/git-fundamentals-draft-itu-itis21-huseynove21/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub Emil Huseynov 150210906

 ## 🤓 Course overview and learning outcomes